mithunkumarc/learning_angular/services-example/ReadMe.md

       https://angular.io/guide/hierarchical-dependency-injection

-#### service can be registered to dependency injecting system at either in two places
+#### service can be registered to dependency injecting system at either in three places

 1. appmodule: if you register service here then no need of doing it again in @Injectable({providedIn: 'root'})